microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

         - resource-specific properties
       - Function app and APIM needs to configured with Application insights.
 Therefore, ensure that you create this resource first, and make sure that you define [output parameters](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/outputs?tabs=azure-powershell) for instrumentation key and resource id.
 You would need to pass values as input to the Function App and APIM modules.

+ - Make sure to [publish the APIM Developer portal](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-developer-portal-customize#publish) because you may need to use this in the succeeding challenges.
+The steps for publishing the APIM Developer portal for Scenario 01 (in APIM internal mode) would be different from Scenario 02 (public).
+Don't forget to enable CORS afterwards.
+  - After publishing, browse to the Dev portal in a separate incognito/private browser and test Echo API GET operation.

 ## Success Criteria
 As mentioned earlier, you can choose which scenario to go for you POC environment: